zdevil/api/docs/getting_started/design_principles.md

 #### Delete semantics

-Deleting an object will return a no response status code if successful.
+Deleting an object with the DELETE method will return a no response status code if successful.

 #### URL space